10 Reasons Why I’m Breaking Up With Zoom Meetings

 Let me be the first to say thank you for trying.
 It was truly a noble effort!
 But it’s plain to see that the times they are a-changin’ and the old way of doing things just isn’t cutting in anymore.

 Zoom fatigue, connectivity issues, zombie meetings, the list goes on.
 You’re just so… 2020.
 (Yuck!)
-There are plenty of reasons why video meetings are the bane of our collective existence.
+There are plenty of reasons why zoom meetings are the bane of our collective existence.
 That’s why I’m ditching you for Weet.

 Weet is a video and screen recording platform designed to save users time.
 With Weet I can effortlessly record and send in less time than it takes to draft an email with the same information!

 So, I’m sorry, Zoom.
 Goodbye forever.
 Here’s why we have to go our separate ways:

 A 2020 study shows that Zoom fatigue is “widely prevalent, intense, and completely new.”
 Zoom fatigue is defined as the tiredness, worry, or burnout associated with overusing virtual platforms of communication.
 The study also found that:

 - 38% say they’ve experienced video call fatigue since the start of the pandemic